ab-a/Rapp-Extensions/README.md

 #### Remember that you have to change the `-Application`, `-ApplicationValue` variables and `$extensions` array.

-> On a computer who already have the remote app deployed you can find the name of the remote application in `HKEY_CURRENT_USER\Software\Classes\`, it's the folder prefixed by `RAPP`, like `RAPP.MSPROJECT`.
+On a computer who already have the remote app deployed you can find the name of the remote application in `HKEY_CURRENT_USER\Software\Classes\`, it's the folder prefixed by `RAPP`, like `RAPP.MSPROJECT`.
 You can find the alternative name in `HKEY_CURRENT_USER\Software\Classes\RAPP.MSPROJECT\shell\open\command` at the end of the default item value for example.

 ## Manage Extensions
-> You have to declare the list of wich extension you want to associate with the remote app.
+You have to declare the list of wich extension you want to associate with the remote app.

 - __`$extensions = @(".jpg",".png")`__

-#### Important : select wisely the extensions depending on wich remote app you wan't to deploy, or you'll have problem.

 ## Usage examples
-> Deploy for MSProject 2016 :
+Deploy for MSProject 2016 :

 ```PowerShell
 function main {